StackStorm/st2contrib/packs/email/README.md

 By default, those values have a TTL of 30 minutes which means they will be automatically remvoed from the datastore after 30 minutes.

+Keep in mind that all the attachments which contain binary (non plain-text, mime-type != text/plain) data are base64 encoded before they are stored in the datastore.

 #### email.imap.message trigger

 Example trigger payload: